soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 10-06 Owner Operated Bars.
 [Repealed]* ::

-Smoking shall be permitted in tobacco bars, as defined in § 17-502(jj) of the Act and § 10-01 of these rules, which were in existence in the calendar year ending December 31, 2001, and in which ten (10) or more percent of the bar's total gross annual income was derived from the on-site sale of tobacco products and rental of humidors, in accordance with the following terms and conditions:
+Smoking shall be permitted in tobacco bars, as defined in § 17-502(jj) of the Act and 24 RCNY § 10-01, which were in existence in the calendar year ending December 31, 2001, and in which ten (10) or more percent of the bar's total gross annual income was derived from the on-site sale of tobacco products and rental of humidors, in accordance with the following terms and conditions:

 (a) The applicant for registration shall show that the tobacco bar has been operated pursuant to a permit issued by the Commissioner in accordance with 24 RCNY Health Code Articles 5 and 81 by the current and any prior owner since the calendar year ending December 31, 2001.